From NKAA, Notable Kentucky African Americans Database (main entry)

-Birch, Augustine Edward(born: 1908 - died: 2000) Augustine E. Birch, born in Winchester, KY, was the son of Eva Downey Birch and Edward Eginton Birch.
+Birch, Augustine Edward(born: 1908 - died: 2000) Augustine E. Birch was born in Winchester, KY to Eva Downey Birch and Edward Eginton Birch.
 He was a supervisor for the Apprentice Information Center of the Cincinnati Bureau Employment Services, a division of the U.S. Department of Labor.
-Birch was director of the Cincinnati Apprenticeship Information Center in 1969 when it was one of three centers in Ohio, and one of 35 centers in the United States.
-Access to the apprentice training programs was suppose to be a step toward getting hired in the trade industries.
+Birch was director of the Cincinnati Apprenticeship Information Center in 1969 when it was one of three such centers in Ohio and one of 35 in the United States.
+Access to the apprentice training programs was supposed to be a step toward getting hired in the trade industries.

 In June 1963, the Cincinnati NAACP had charged that racist practices barred Negroes from journeymen jobs and participation in the union-controlled apprenticeship training programs in the building trades industry.
 In May 1965, only 100 Negroes had been allowed entrance into the 11 apprenticeship centers in the U.S. The efforts to desegregate the centers involved a long and ongoing fight.

 Augustine Birch retired in 1977 as an intake supervisor for the Cincinnati Apprentice Information Center.
 His other employment positions included supervisor with the Cincinnati Recreation Department and employee counselor at Wright Aeronautical Corp.